thrasher-corp/gocryptotrader/docs/CODING_GUIDELINES.md

 ### Struct Naming

-- Request structs must be named in the form `XRequest.`
+- Request structs must be named in the form `XRequest`.
-- Response structs must be named in the form `XResponse.`
+- Response structs must be named in the form `XResponse`.
 - All request and response structs should be used as pointers in implementations:

 ```go